Your browser is not optimized for viewing this website.

 with Joy Aldridge

-Calendar Aug 12, 2025 at 12 pm, runs for 30 weeks
+Calendar Aug 18, 2026 at 10:30 am, runs for 30 weeks

 Description: This course is designed as a second-year life science course for high schoolers who already have an understanding of biology.
-Students will learn about the physical structure and chemistry of the ocean, the diversity of ocean life, including all the zones included in marine ecology, and the scope and impact of human interactions with our oceans.
+Students will learn about the physical structure and chemistry of the ocean, the diversity of ocean life, including the zones of marine ecology, and the scope and impact of human interactions with our oceans.
 We will discuss preservation, stewardship, balance, and innovations with modern tech, as well as current events.
 Laboratory activities reinforce the concepts and principles presented.
 Dissections and observations will include microscopic plankton observation, bioluminescence, coral, sponge, sea star, clam, squid, and dogfish shark.
 We will explore Marine occupations, perform a mock Sea Turtle rescue, and learn a little about SC shore ecology as an added fun learning bonus!
 Honors option available.

 Coursestorm Online Enrollment is Free.
-Course Fee: $500.
+Course Fee: $550.
 A $50 non-refundable course enrollment deposit will be billed immediately upon registration and applies toward your overall tuition.
-The balance must be paid by July 1, or select a payment plan of $225 payable by July 1 and November 1.
+The balance must be paid by July 1, or select a payment plan of $250 payable by July 1 and November 1.

 Accepted Payment Methods: Check, Cash, Zelle, and Venmo